 Who we are

-In addition, we’ve received prestigious three-star ratings by the Society of Thoracic Surgery (STS) for excellence in coronary artery bypass surgery and aortic valve surgery, positioning us as one of the top programs in the country for quality heart care.
+In addition, we’ve received prestigious three-star ratings by the Society of Thoracic Surgeons (STS) for excellence in coronary artery bypass surgery and aortic valve surgery, positioning us as one of the top programs in the country for quality heart care.
 The STS also ranked our award-winning thoracic surgery program at Lenox Hill Hospital as one of the top 10 hospitals in the country for lung and chest surgery outcomes three years in a row.

 From minimally invasive lung surgery to heart transplantation and everything in between, you can rest assured that when you’re with us, your heart is in the best hands.